Senior government funds expiring even as COVID pandemic continues to fuel homelessness crisis

 - COVID isolation and monitoring spaces

-Agencies are attempting to find participants places to live, but given the current rental market, Dickins admits not everyone will be housed in time, “Some folks will be moving back to a traditional shelter system,” he said.
+Agencies are attempting to find participants places to live, but given the current rental market, Dickins admits not everyone will be housed in time, “some folks will be moving back to a traditional shelter system.”

 At this time, provincial and federal base funding for homelessness remains at pre-pandemic levels.

-Councillor Shawn Lewis told colleagues on the committee that he recently toured one of London’s two temporary Winter Response shelters and spoke with residents who praised the program.
+Coun.
+Shawn Lewis told colleagues on the committee that he recently toured one of London’s two temporary winter response shelters and spoke with residents who praised the program.

-“We bought the trailers, we got property, we need to find a way to continue to deliver this,” Lewis said.
+“We bought the trailers, be got property, we need to find a way to continue to deliver this,” Lewis said.

 The Community and Protective Services Committee unanimously recommended directing Mayor Ed Holder to send a letter to the senior governments asking that the funding continue.